ForeignOx/notes/Physics/Component 1/Vibrations/Forced Oscillations.md

-A forced oscillation occurs when a sinusoidal driving force is applied to an oscillatory system, causing it to oscillate with the [[frequency]] of the driving force
+A forced oscillation occurs when a sinusoidal driving force is applied to an oscillatory system, causing it to oscillate with the [[Frequency]] of the driving force

 #Physics #Vibrations #Definition